nkn-ctrl/TryHackMe/Jr_Penetration_Tester/Nmap.md

 - list file: `nmap -iL list_of_hosts.txt`
 <br>

-`nmap -sL TARGETS`: This option will give you a detailed list of the hosts that Nmap will scan without scanning them; however, Nmap will attempt a reverse-DNS resolution on all the targets to obtain their names.
+`sudo nmap -sL TARGETS`: This option will give you a detailed list of the hosts that Nmap will scan without scanning them; however, Nmap will attempt a reverse-DNS resolution on all the targets to obtain their names.
 (If you don’t want Nmap to the DNS server, you can add `-n`.)

 ### Nmap Host Discovery Using ARP
 ARP scan is possible only if you are on the same subnet as the target systems.
-`nmap -PR -sn TARGETS`: ARP scan without port-scanning
+`sudo nmap -PR -sn TARGETS`: ARP scan without port-scanning
 `-PR`: Only ARP scan
 `-sn`: No port scan
 <img src="https://user-images.githubusercontent.com/73976100/221833308-c25da2f7-9a48-42b8-ad7f-8031f3880e59.png" width="600">